Exploring Salmon: History, Facts, and Recipes

 - Spicy Wild Alaskan Sockeye Salmon Poke Bowls (raw)

 Several years ago I entered a recipe contest—the requirement was that we focus on local ingredients.
 My family and I live in the Pacific Northwest. so I chose salmon and hazelnuts—both plentiful in our area—and made hazelnut-crusted salmon.

-I created this 30-minutes or less meal by topping fresh salmon filets with mayonnaise which serves two purposes.
+I created this 30-minute or less meal by topping fresh salmon filets with mayonnaise which serves two purposes.
 First, the mayonnaise protects the delicate flesh from the heat of the oven, keeping it supremely moist and succulent.
 Second, it acts as the glue to hold the sweet-crunchy topping of orange and hazelnuts.

 I have received many favorable comments about this recipe.
-Although it makes a beautiful presentation for a company dinner it is easy enough to prepare for your family.
+Although it makes a beautiful presentation for a company dinner, it is easy enough to prepare for your family.